ofallonlabs/saeedmirshekari/_src/blog/best-data-science-team-structures-for-success-centralized-decentralized-and-hybrid-models.md

 - **Inconsistent Standards:** Risk of fragmented data practices and standards across the organization.
 - **Duplication of Efforts:** Potential redundancy in tools, resources, and efforts.

-**Example:** To understand more about decentralized data science teams, read this [insightful piece by Harvard Business Review](https://hbr.org/2020/09/why-decentralized-data-teams-fail).

 ### 3. Hybrid Data Science Teams